codio/knowledge/source/instructors/authoring/guides/settings/opentabs.rst

 ************************************************
 To open a terminal window, select the **Terminal** type from the drop down.

 You can also specify a terminal command to run when a section is displayed.
-For example, your content may run bash scripts to copy files into the root of your project from the `/.guides` folder (which is hidden when content is running) at a certain point in your content.
+For example, your content may run bash scripts to copy files into the root (`/home/codio/workspace` or `~/workspace`) of your project from the `/.guides` folder (which is hidden when content is running) at a certain point in your content.

   .. image:: /img/guides/type_terminal.png
      :alt: terminal